abdulaziz7225/rust-programming/ownership_and_borrowing.md

 // s is still valid here
 ```

-## Keywords/Constructs that Capture by Reference by Default:
+## Keywords/Constructs that Capture by Reference by Default

 1. **Closures** (unless `move` is used)